PoyrazTahan/onboarding_assistant/CODING_PRINCIPLES.md

 ## Coding Style

 ### **Functions & Logic**

 - **Concise implementations** - Prefer direct, readable code over complex abstractions
 - **Unified error handling** - Consolidate repetitive error patterns into helper methods
 - **Single responsibility** - Each function should do one thing well
 - **Pythonic patterns** - Use list comprehensions, direct validation, EAFP principle

 ### **Comments & Documentation**

 - **Concise but informative** - Explain the "why" not the "what"
 - **Token-conscious** - Keep comments brief to avoid consuming too many tokens
 - **Architectural clarity** - Document important design decisions (like dual tracking)
 - **Future developer focused** - Comments should help someone understand intent quickly

 ### **Error Handling**

 - **Explicit validation** - Check conditions directly rather than catching exceptions for control flow
 - **Clear error messages** - Tell exactly what went wrong and what was expected
 - **No redundant fallbacks** - If a core file/dependency is missing, fail immediately

 ### **Code Organization**

 - **Helper methods for repetition** - Extract common patterns into reusable functions
 - **Logical grouping** - Related functionality should be co-located
 - **Consistent patterns** - Once you establish a pattern, follow it throughout
 - **Avoid duplication** - Unless it serves different purposes (like dual tracking)
+- **Code separation of concerns** - UI display, business logic, and orchestration should be in separate files
+- **File responsibility clarity** - Each file should have one clear purpose (e.g., `chat_ui.py` for display only, not input handling)

 ### **Telemetry & Debugging**

 - **Comprehensive but clean** - Capture everything needed but don't clutter the main logic
 - **Unified logging patterns** - Consistent structure across all logging
 - **Observability matters** - Track both requests and actual execution for full picture